You will also need some bath linens: baby towels and washcloths.

 Newborns can grow cold very easily, so get hooded towels to keep those little noggins warm.
 There are a ton of hooded baby towels out there — make it easy on yourself and get a towel/washcloth combo pack.

 Here are some tried and true parent faves:

-A good quality towel and wash cloth for the price!
+A decent quality towel and wash cloth for the price!
 Lots of cute prints to choose from.

-Clevamama makes a really neat hooded towel that protects mom from getting wet.
+Clevamama makes a really neat hooded towel that protects you from getting wet.
 Cleva, indeed!

 This towel and washcloth set is made of 100% natural bamboo.
 It’s hypoallergenic and much softer than cotton and super absorbent.
 They added a nice touch to their pieces by lining the trim to prevent fraying.
 How cute, no?